Call to get started 1-800-560-3450

 While accessing your home’s equity through a HEL or HELOC can solve some financial problems, you should consider the drawbacks as well as the benefits.
 If your home value declines, you could end up owing more than it’s worth.
 Depending on the lender, hefty fees may apply to your HEL or HELOC.

-Ultimately, because you receive money based on your home’s equity, you endanger your home if you can’t pay back the borrowed sum.
+Ultimately, because the loan is secured by the equity you have in your home, you endanger your home if you can’t repay the borrowed sum.
 With such high stakes, it pays to use your home equity funds carefully.

 More than one way to access the equity in your home